m2415146/FIrst-steps-in-JavaScript/README.md

 let's make the circle move to the right. to do this, we will make the horizontal coordinate (x) variable x = x +1;

-I tried to enter the "if/else" condition, but for some reason it didn't work here.

 ```
 let x = 0;